To Mod or Not To Mod?

 Modding your game server can be a painful process, but it doesn’t have to be.

-Our servers are typically setup in what is referred to as a “Vanilla” state.
+Our servers are setup in what is referred to as a “Vanilla” state.
 This means there is a basic configuration in place to get you playing.
-There are no mods/plugins installed.
+There are no Mods/Plugins installed.

 At TRUgaming, we leave the customization of your server up to you.
-You get the choice of what mods/plugins to add to your server (or, to leave it as-is).
+You get the choice of what Mods to add to your server (or, to leave it as-is).

-Why should I add mods/plugins to my server?
+Why would I want to add Mods/Plugins to my server?

 - Improved functionality

 - Some Mods are very old, and are no longer updated and/or supported.
 They may not work with the version of the game you are running, so be careful adding them.